r3dm1ke/promised-websql/readme.md

 While not tested, it should work with Cordova's `cordova-sqlite-storage` and any WebSQL implementation in accordance with [this standard](https://www.w3.org/TR/webdatabase/).

+## Why
+I know WebSQL is deprecated and will not be developed, but it is still used widely and remains the only SQL option on React Native/Cordova projects.
+I had to use SQL in one and wanted to write it with promises, that is why I created this package.
 ## Installation
 `npm install promised-sql --save` or `yarn add promised-sql`.